In This Article

 - Avoid overspending: Generally, a low credit utilization ratio is an indicator that you’re doing a good job of managing your credit responsibilities since you aren’t overspending.
 A higher rate, however, could be a red flag for future lenders or creditors that you’re having trouble managing your finances, so try sticking to a budget to help keep your money in line.
 Before asking for a credit increase, make sure you won’t be tempted to spend more than you can afford.

-Keeping an eye on your credit is a healthy financial habit, but that doesn’t mean you have to comb through your credit report every other week.
 Free credit monitoring services, like those offered by Credit Sesame and Credit Karma, can help you keep tabs on your credit history as you work toward improving your score.
 You can also get a free credit report every 12 months from the 3 major credit bureaus at Annual Credit Report.com.